xd2287/transformers/docs/source/en/model_doc/perceiver.md

 - Perceiver does **not** work with `torch.nn.DataParallel` due to a bug in PyTorch, see [issue #36035](https://github.com/pytorch/pytorch/issues/36035)

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [perceiver](https://huggingface.co/models?other=perceiver)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)